Promptless/promptless-docs/docs/security-and-privacy/privacy-policy.md

 Our privacy policy covers important aspects of data handling, including:
 - Types of information we collect
 - How we use your information
-- Data sharing and disclosure
-- Your privacy rights and choices
 - Security measures and practices
-- International data transfers
 - Policy updates and changes

 ## Complete Privacy Policy